pantheon-systems/documentation/source/content/migrate.md

 <Tab title="Drupal" id="tab-2-id">

-The recommended way to migrate Drupal sites from another host is to use `drush ard` to create an archive that can be easily imported.
+The recommended way to migrate Drupal sites from another host is to use `drush ard` (Drush 8 or earlier) to create an archive that can be easily imported.

 1. Navigate to your User Dashboard and click the **Migrate Existing Site** button.